KrishBende/RealTimePlantClassification/README.md

 Validation Loss: The validation loss was recorded at 0.0611, suggesting the model's predictions were closely aligned with the actual labels.

-# Run the Notebook, downloading the required dependencies and model.
+# Run 'RealTimeClassification.ipynb', downloading the required dependencies and model.